Best Driver For A Slice In 2023 – With Expert Reviews

 RELATED: Straight Stick Review

-Offset (Draw Biased)
+Offset (Draw Bias Drivers)

-A driver with offset to help fix a slice
+A draw biased driver with offset

 Offset refers to how far the face is set “back” from the shaft, creating a look from the playing position where the face line is “offset” from the shaft line.
 An example of a club with a lot of offset that may be familiar to many golfers is the Ping Eye 2.
 Also many putters are made with an offset.
 In fact, almost all clubs have some offset but it might be a millimeter or two and barely noticeable.